- Explore the historic city of Antigua, a UNESCO World Heritage Site

 After a 3.5-hour ascent through a dense cloud forest, you'll arrive at the rocky outcropping that forms the summit of the volcano.
 While snapping photos and relishing the views of the highland scenery (including the neighboring peaks of Toliman and Atitlan across the Bay of Santiago), you'll dine on a picnic lunch with your fellow hikers.

 The descent back down to the lakeshore will take most of the afternoon, and you'll arrive back at your hotel in San Pedro in the early evening.

 - Est. hiking time: 7-8 hours

 - High point: 9,900 feet (3,020 m)

-In the late afternoon, you'll meet as a group and return to Antigua in preparation for tomorrow's departure flights.
-Enjoy your final night in Guatemala in the historic Old Town of Antigua, trying local cuisine and delicious drinks.
+In the late afternoon, you'll return to Antigua.
+Enjoy your final night in Guatemala in the historic Old Town and treat yourself to a night out at a local restaurant.

 Day 7: Transfer to Guatemala City, Depart

 Depending on your departure schedule, you'll enjoy breakfast in Antigua and then transfer back to Guatemala City for your flight home.
 Come back soon!